-The MRC Biostatistics Unit understands the importance of accessible software for putting new statistical methods into practice.
+The MRC Biostatistics Unit understands the importance of creating accessible software for putting new statistical methods into practice.

 BUGS is a language and various software packages for Bayesian inference Using Gibbs Sampling, conceived and initially developed at the BSU.
-Throughout its 20-year life span, BUGS has been highly influential in enabling the routine use of Bayesian methods in many areas.
-The current version, OpenBUGS, is still developed at the BSU, open source, and offers improved sampling efficiency, modelling flexibility and interoperability with other software.
+Throughout its 30-year life span, BUGS has been highly influential in enabling the routine use of Bayesian methods in many areas.
+You can find out more about the software at the BUGS Project pages; if you are using MultiBUGS you might want to investigate its stand-alone website.

 - PReMiuM: for Dirichlet process Bayesian clustering, or profile regression.

 - denstrip: for density strips and other plots for compactly illustrating distributions.